*No Spoiler Concise Review*

 Every problem that arises from Aho Girl stems from the disastrous dynamic between its protagonists; it’s the repugnant elephant in the room that Aho Girl’s fanbase has condoned, glossed over, neglected, and outright ignored at times.
 The cast members are defined by a single trait but no cast member has as damaging a trait as Akuru Akutsu (the “self-insert”) and Yoshiko Hanabatake (the show’s poster girl).
 Yoshiko’s defining trait is idiocy while Akuru’s is anger; while Yoshiko compensates for her lack of intellect with a can-do attitude, Akuru offers little outside of his constant rage.
 There have been plenty of characters similar to Akuru, like Last Exile’s Alex Row, that have provided substance, versatility and growth to their cast beyond their brooding tendencies and hair-trigger temper.
 Akuru, however, is feeble in comparison; he makes little effort to express himself beyond screaming matches and physical abuse.
 When he encounters a problem, Akuru explodes.
 When his friend attempt helping him, Akuru becomes spiteful; he insults, he torments, he belittles, he punches, he kicks, and he hurls expletives at his friends simply because he perceives them as annoying.
 Sure, Akuru apologizes once in a while but he never bothers to change.
 Honestly, why should he?
 The other cast members, specifically Yoshiko, and Aho Girl itself by proxy have long since accepted this as rational behavior.
 That the show has treated Akuru’s abusive tendencies as a gimmick, that the show’s fanbase has little reaction to it, is sickening to me.

 There is a place in this world for Aho Girl, where it can exist without scrutiny of any sort.
 Aho Girl has established itself and thrived in GIFs, in Vines, in reaction videos, in memes and in the Weird Side of YouTube.
-It is there that Aho Girl’s positive traits, its entertainment value, its admittedly decent animation and its fanservice, can flourish.
+It is there that Aho Girl’s positive traits can flourish.
 However, under any sort of analysis, Aho Girl not only leaves you unsatisfied but more than a little repulsed as well.
 This show, allergic to depth and disgusted by morality, is at best mildly amusing and at worst one of the biggest disgraces of a thoroughly mediocre season.
 Aho Girl makes a spectacle of itself - presenting faux-meaningful observations; idolizing its vapid female lead; overindulging in panty shots; deploying one tired, overused cliché after another (the sister complex, among others); and fishing for attention - while accomplishing absolutely nothing in the end.
-As its peers in the comedy genre have pushed boundaries, expanded horizons, enlightened its fans, and revolutionized the medium, Aho Girl has contributed little beyond munching on bananas.
+While its peers in the comedy genre have pushed boundaries, expanded horizons, enlightened its fans, and revolutionized the medium, Aho Girl has contributed little beyond munching on bananas.

 Oh boy..
 Summer 2017 animes are ending already and it was quite a hustle...
 From the isekai genre shows like ''In Another World With My Smartphone'' that so many hates about,